-We also include the Bahamas -- which, just as technically is not part of the "Caribbean" -- because stops there are such a major part of so many Eastern Caribbean itineraries.
+We also include the Bahamas -- which is not officially part of the "Caribbean" -- and Grand Turk in Turks & Caicos because stops there are such a major part of so many Eastern Caribbean itineraries.

-These days, veteran Caribbean visitors may yawn at the thought of yet another call at an Eastern Caribbean stalwart like St. Thomas, St. Maarten or Nassau for the same reason that this region is a first-rate choice for first-time cruisers.
-That's because these ports-of-call, which also include San Juan, are among the Caribbean's most tourist developed.
-There are plenty of well-organized activities, from duty-free shopping to watersports to tours of historic sites.
+While veteran cruisers may yawn at the thought of yet another call at an Eastern Caribbean stalwart like St. Thomas, St. Maarten or Nassau, the region is first-rate for first-time cruisers.
+That's because these ports-of-call, which also include San Juan, are among the Caribbean's most developed for tourists.
+There are plenty of well-organized activities, from duty-free shopping to watersports and tours of historic sites.

 Best Time To Go